top of page

 TONY SCHERMAN BIO

-Born in Toronto and educated at the Byam School of Painting and Drawing and the Royal College of Art, London, Tony Scherman is one of a handful of Canadian artists to have established an international following.
+Born in Toronto and educated at the Byam School of Painting and Drawing and the Royal College of Art, London, Tony Scherman was one of a handful of Canadian artists to have established an international following.

-Scherman employs the seductive medium of encaustic with the same deftness as Jasper Johns and Brice Marden in the creation of his textual constructs.
+Scherman employed the seductive medium of encaustic with the same deftness as Jasper Johns and Brice Marden in the creation of his textual constructs.
 His narrative is presented through colours bled into others, lines amended and forms ‘liquified into shadow” to confuse our expectations and permit a multiplicity of readings.

 bottom of page